Neuroimmunology-UiO/gather/README.md

 # 🕷️ GATHeR: Graph-based Accurate Tool for Immunoglobulin HEavy- and Light-chain Reconstruction

 GATHeR assembles BCR heavy and light chains from single-cell RNA-seq using de Bruijn graphs.
 It reconstructs paired BCR sequences and extends them into constant regions for accurate isoform, subclass, and allele assignment.
 Supports Smart-seq2/3 and 10x Genomics data.
+Example usage is provided in the [examples](https://github.com/Neuroimmunology-UiO/gather/examples) directory.

 ## Table of Contents